sablier-labs/docs/docs/contracts/v2/guides/stream-management/05-transfer.md

 The withdrawal will be skipped if there are no unclaimed funds.

-If you want to transfer ownership without withdrawing the funds, you can use the `transferFrom` function:
+If you want to transfer ownership without withdrawing the funds, you can use the `IERC721.transferFrom` function:

 ```solidity reference title="Stream Management: Transfer Ownership"
 https://github.com/sablier-labs/examples/blob/main/v2/core/StreamManagement.sol#L67-L69